josh-berry/tab-stash/docs/index.md

 ## Features

-- Stash your open tabs with the Tab Stash toolbar button
+- Stash your open tabs with the Tab Stash toolbar button, or individual tabs with a button in the address bar
 - Select which tabs to stash with Shift+Click and Ctrl+Click (Cmd+Click on Mac)
-- Stash individual tabs with the Tab Stash button in the address bar
-- Show all stashed tabs in an unobtrusive Firefox sidebar
-- Show all stashed tabs in a full-browser tab view
+- Show all stashed tabs in an unobtrusive Firefox sidebar, or a full-browser tab view
 - Search your stash
 - Restore and delete entire groups, or individual tabs
 - Recover recently-deleted tabs and groups